 The above diagram shows latency on three different networks over a period of four seconds.
 The transmission pace is consistent and there is no congestion – the bandwidth is sufficient.
 Still, no one network can give low enough latency all the time.
 Each network has lapses at some point.
 Each lapse or lag means that video can’t be displayed and teleoperation cannot occur, leaving the vehicle with no way to manage situations outside the scope of AI and machine learning, once again demonstrating how dangerous it can be to depend on a single network for teleoperation.

-High quality, continuous and low latency connectivity is a mission-critical element of AV teleoperation, which is, in turn, a key enabler of autonomous vehicle deployments.
+High-quality, continuous and low-latency connectivity is a mission-critical element of autonomous vehicle teleoperation, which is, in turn, a key enabler of AV deployments.

-No single network can provide the connectivity required for AV teleoperation – not even 5G.
+No single network can provide the connectivity required for autonomous vehicle teleoperation – not even 5G.